 PaperbackCAD49.95GBP35.99USD49.95The industrial workplace can be safe and healthy for workers and for the public.
 It can also be an environmentally sound and reliable operation, resulting in less damage to assets and balancing people, environment, assets, and production.
 Wilson and McCutcheon offer an integrated approach to risk management and explain the elements of practice required to manage health, safety, and environmental risk effectively.

-PaperbackCAD49.95GBP38.50USD49.95October 2017Featuring seven English-language essays, five French-language essays, and a bilingual introduction, this collection examines the cultural work of space and memory in Canada and Canadian literature, and encourages readers to investigate Canada within its regional, national, and global contexts.
-It also invites us to recognize local intersections so easily overlooked, yet so important.
-The diverse critical approaches of this collection reveal and probe the unities and fractures...
+PaperbackCAD49.95GBP38.50USD49.95This book examines the cultural work of space and memory in Canada and Canadian literature, and encourages readers to investigate Canada within its regional, national, and global contexts.
+It features seven chapters in English and five in French, with a bilingual introduction.
+The contributors invite us to recognize local intersections that are so easily overlooked, yet are so important.
+They reveal the unities and fractures in national understanding, telling stories of other...
 [READ MORE]

 PaperbackCAD10.00GBP8.00USD10.00Out of printPresents the results of a five-week archaeological investigation.
 Details events prior to and following the establishment of Fort Enterprise, which are relevant to the historical record.
 Chapters by: Jenny E. Losey; Timothy C. Losey; Maurice F.V.
 Doll; Donald J. Pluth; Thelma E. Habgood; and Timothy C. Losey.